RoySegall/gizra.com/src/_posts/2018-04-23-stress-test.md

 ## Where?

-If you're at the beginning of your project and it's critical to provide excellent performance and scalability, you can integrate Gatling.io into Travis.
+So you're at the beginning of your project and it's critical to provide excellent performance and scalability, then you can integrate Gatling.io into Travis.
 When your site is bootstrapped, it's perfectly possible to execute a stress test and define a threshold for the throughput and let Travis fail if the result does not exceed the defined value.
 Be prepared that this will slightly increase the instability of your Travis builds, as the available resources in the environment that Travis provides are not fully stable, and sometimes there will be sporadic failures.
 Despite that, it can be a very appealing option to ensure that the performance and the scalability does not degrade during sprints.

 If you would like to perform a test in a production-like environment, Travis won't tell you if your infrastructure or service provider lags behind its promise.
 A production-like environment has: